xquery/rxq/README.md

 The value for the `addr:get-address` function's `$id` variable is taken from the first regex capture group in the url as specified by %rxq:path.
 This $id value can then be used by some search to lookup the address.

-RXQ supports four RESTXQ annotations at this time;
+RXQ supports the following RESTXQ annotations at this time;

 * HTTP method annotation - `%rxq:GET` | `%rxq:PUT` | `%rxq:DELETE` | `%rxq:POST`
 * Path annotation (maping url path) - `%rxq:path('/some/path/(.*)')`
 * Produces annotation (output content-type) - `%rxq:produces('text/html')`
 * Consumes annotation (ACCEPT) -
-* XSLT and XQuery Serialization 3.0 annotations, `%output:method`, `%output:byte-order-mark`, `%output:indent` etc
+* [XSLT and XQuery Serialization 3.0 annotations](http://www.w3.org/TR/xslt-xquery-serialization-30), e.g. `%output:method`, `%output:byte-order-mark`, `%output:indent` etc

 When you deploy these modules in a MarkLogic appserver you must then import those modules into the rxq-rewriter.xqy. for example if you wanted to use the addr:get-address() function, you would import the module in the rxq-rewriter.xqy